Fortress America: Reviews

-Fantasy Flight Game Release
+Fantasy Flight Games release

 In 2012 Fantasy Flight Games released a remake of Fortress America with a few design changes.
 A few new rule changes have been implemented.
 The game now has a fixed maximum number of turns.
 Mechanized units can "transport" foot units.

 A few objectives were changed on the map.
 Reflecting population shifts, Kansas City and Buffalo are no longer depicted.
 Las Vegas and Colorado Springs have been added, and resource areas were juggled.
 The attackers have optional event cards.
 A few of the old cards were changed, and one new "free laser complex" card was added for a total of 31 cards.